Visit Italy and enjoy it! Read these 10 useful hints

 If you will be traveling with children, it will be useful to follow the easiest routes and avoid too many transfers between cities.
 Every check-in and check out is time lost that you might better use to more fully explore a city or to relax on a beach.

-2. Study distances and connections and way of traveling
+#2.
+Study distances and connections and best way of moving

 before you plan your visit.
 It might be helpful to know how long it takes to reach Florence from Venice by train or if it is better reaching Cinque Terre by car or by train, for example.

-3. Ask yourself if you prefer a ‘“nature” or a “culture” theme for your trip or if shopping is your main interest for this visit.
+#3.
+Ask yourself if you prefer a ‘“natural” or a “cultural” theme for your trip or if shopping is your main interest for your visit.

 You may also like to mingle all of them, of course, which is not so difficult in Italy, being a variegated country.
 We, at www.cinqueterreriviera.com, can help you plan all the steps of your holiday and give suggestions on how to manage the things you’d like to do and see and use your time in the best way.

-4. Once you’ve fixed on the main “theme” or two for your trip, try sorting out 2 or 3 destinations that will meet your interests.
+#4.
+Once you’ve established the main “theme” or two for your trip, try sorting out 2 or 3 destinations that will meet your interests.

 If you travel with children, consider to include relaxing destinations